gekkowrld/capstone/README.md

 The placeholder image is not actually uploaded to the database.
 This is to provide flexibility on what image is to be displayed if the image is not available.
 You can use the picsum api to generate a random image.

+## Payment solution

+I couldn't implement a payment solution as I don't have a credit card.
+> Books for free, yay!

+All the payment solutions I found required a credit card or a backend server.
+Paypal can be a solution but it requires registration of a business account.

+M-pesa was also on the list but again backend server is required.
+As explained [here by instasend](https://developers.intasend.com/docs/payment-button) it can be done but it involves trusting a third party with a third party payment solution.
+This is both a security risk and a privacy risk.

 ## Disclaimer